 The Evolution of Ethical Investing

 Ethical Investing dates back thousands of years and to this day is associated with investing based on one’s individual values.
-The market for investing for good has evolved and now incorporates ESG and Impact as well.
+The market for investing for good has evolved and now incorporates Sustainable and Impact as well.

 History of Ethical Investing

 Ethical Investing dates back thousands of years and to this day is associated with investing based on one’s individual values.
 Whilst it can be at times associated with only adding a negative screen to the investment process, it is in fact much more and can include a positive inclusion.
-So whilst screening out the ‘evils’, such as oil, gas, coal, poor governance and tobacco, we implement a positive inclusion, which by its very nature finances solutions to social and environmental issues.
+So, whilst screening out the ‘evils’, such as oil, gas, coal, poor governance and tobacco, we implement a positive inclusion, which by its very nature finances solutions to social and environmental issues.
 All of which comes on top of the standard investment criteria.

 Our sole interest is creating portfolios which reflect clients’ personal values, meaning we can take the above concept and invest in issues that are close to our client’s hearts, whilst also seeking positive returns over the long term.